alb-garcia/nix_shell_utils/README.rst

 used shell commands.
 The idea is to move all the small shell scripts heavily using ``cp``, ``mkdir``, ``rm`` and shell globbing that tend to be used for automation into one's Python codebase.

+The package is *not* multiplatform: it will only work in unix-like systems (only tested in Ubuntu & RHEL).

 Dependencies
 -------------